PieBru/ai_engineer/.aie_rules/600_gitflow.md

 1. Create hotfix branch from main
 2. Fix the issue
 3. Bump patch version
+4. Perform urgent QA and testing on the hotfix branch.
 4. Create PR to main
 5. After merge to main:
    - Tag release